Are we in any danger by swimming with sea lions?

-Yes Sea Lions are a known prey for Sharks, however, the location of the site we visit is not a breeding island.
-Instead it is a haul out island, meaning mostly older Sea Lions linger there which are less vulnerable than pups.
-The water is shallow and you are tucked away in a small bay zone where access by sharks is decreased.
+Commonly Sea Lions are a known prey for Sharks, but the location of the sites that we visit are not known for breeding.
+Instead, older Sea Lions live on these islands which are less vulnerable than pups.
+The water is shallow and you are tucked away in a small bay where access by sharks is decreased.
 The shallow water makes it less attractive to larger predators and more difficult to enter.

-Do I need to be a strong swimmer?
+Do I need to be a strong swimmer or know how to swim?

 Are there photos from the tour available?